NN-Project-1/dis-Vector-Embedding/README.md

 ### Table 2.
 MOS Score for Cross-Lingual Voice Conversion

+* MOS results for voice conversion across different languages, showing the model’s ability to maintain perceptual quality and speaker similarity when adapting to a new language.*

 | Source Language (Gender) | Target Language (Gender) | MOS |
 |-------------------------|--------------------------|-----|
 | English (Male)          | Hindi (Female)           | 3.9 |